Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling: Ultrastrong coupling limit

-As $\lambda$ is increased, we can approximate the exponent in the integral by its behaviour in the neighbourhood of $\varphi' = \pi$, and for the second integral, in the neighbourhood of $\varphi' = 0$.
+Thus, as $\lambda$ is increased, we can approximate the exponent in the integral by its behaviour in the neighbourhood of $\varphi' = \pi$ for the first integral, and in the neighbourhood of $\varphi' = 0$ for the second one.
 This is just using the method of steepest descent.
-Thus we get
+We then obtain